mdekstrand/rust-shared-mime/README.md

 > The `shared-mime-embedded` package and the FreeDesktop data it embeds are
 > GPL-licensed (v2+).
 Binaries using the embedded shared MIME data must be
 > GPL-licensed.

+## Contributions

+The only GPL element is the embedded MIME database; source code is MIT-licensed.
+By submitting code to this repository, you agree to license it under the MIT license.